dss-extensions/dss_capi/docs/known_differences.md

             When using "save circuit", the official OpenDSS always includes the "CalcVoltageBases" command in the saved script.
 We found that it is not always a good idea, so we removed the command (leaving it commented).
             Use this flag to enable the command in the saved script.
         */

+       DSSCompatFlags_ActiveLine = 0x00000010, /*!<
+            In the official OpenDSS implementation, the Lines API use the active circuit element instead of the active line.
+This can lead to unexpected behavior if the user is not aware of this detail.
+            For example, if the user accidentally enables any other circuit element, the next time they use the Lines API, the line object that was previously enabled is overwritten with another unrelated object.
+            This flag enables this behavior above if compatibility at this level is required.
+On DSS-Extensions, we changed the behavior to follow what most of the other APIs do: use the active object in the internal list.
+This change was done for DSS C-API v0.13.5, as well as the introduction of this flag.
+        */

+       DSSCompatFlags_NoPropertyTracking = 0x00000020, /*!<
+            On DSS-Extensions/AltDSS, when setting a property invalidates a previous input value, the engine will try to mark the invalidated data as unset.
+This allows for better exports and tracking of the current state of DSS objects.
+            Set this flag to disable this behavior, following the original OpenDSS implementation for potential compatibility with older software that may require the original behavior; note that may lead to erroneous interpretation of the data in the DSS properties.
+This was introduced in DSS C-API v0.14.0 and will be further developed for future versions.
+        */

+       DSSCompatFlags_SkipSideEffects = 0x00000040 /*!<
+            Some specific functions on the official OpenDSS APIs and internal code skip important side-effects.
+            By default, on DSS-Extensions/AltDSS, those side-effects are enabled.
+Use this flag to try to follow the behavior of the official APIs.
+Beware that some side-effects are important and skipping them may result in incorrect results.
+            This flag affects some of the classic API functions, especially Loads and Generators, as well as the behavior of some DSS properties (Line: Rg, Xg, rho, Transformer/AutoTrans: XscArray).
+        */
     };
 ```